waniagondal/ASLTranslation/README.md

 - Your contribution should pass all checkstyle scans before being pushed
 - Once approved, your pull request will be merged to the main branch, and you will be credited as a contributor!

---

-### Ethos 💖
-At **GestureBridge**, we believe in the power of **human connection** and communication as a fundamental right.
-Language should never be a barrier to understanding and kindness.
-By empowering individuals to bridge the gap between sign language and spoken language, we aspire to create a world where everyone is heard and valued.

-Every line of code, every gesture captured, and every voice spoken is an opportunity to connect, share, and **build a more inclusive future**.
-We are not just building software; we are building bridges for better communication and understanding across the world. 🌍

----

-Together, we can **create a world without barriers**, where everyone communicates with ease and empathy. ✨